kshcherban/acme-nginx/README.md

 This is [ACME](https://ietf-wg-acme.github.io/acme/) client implementation in Python based on https://github.com/diafygi/acme-tiny code.
-It's written in pure Python depends on pyOpenSSL and pycrypto and the only binary it calls is **pidof** to determine nginx master process id to send SIGHUP to it during challenge completion.
+It's written in pure Python depends on pyOpenSSL and pycrypto and the only binary it calls is **ps** to determine nginx master process id to send SIGHUP to it during challenge completion.

 As you may not trust this script feel free to check source code,